Conference Day One | Wednesday, May 21

 • What are the different modalities that can be employed to target different GPCRs?

-• Manel Kraiem Chief Development Officer, SKYMAB Biotherapeutics
+• Manel Merabet Chief Development Officer, SKYMAB Biotherapeutics

 Synopsis